-This course introduces the student to major themes in United States history from precolonial times through the Civil War.
-The student is exposed to important historical trends that impact contemporary politics and the relationships between race, class, gender, and religion to these trends in United States history.
+This course introduces the student to major themes in United States history from Reconstruction to the Present Day.
+You are exposed to important historical trends that affect contemporary politics and the relationships between race, class, gender, and religion to these trends in United States history.